 With the Vance phones and the Gray Ghosts, you can kick one ear up to the side of your head for more social hunts (or, as we discussed, when you might encounter a rattler or hornet’s nest!)
 However, Vance Muffs are better for this…they are very comfortable stay in place…the GG’s don’t feel as good and slid down for me.
 I realized it’s the type of hinge he uses which allows for this articulation.

 One negative for people with giant heads.
-Vance Phones need to adjust bigger to a giant head like mine – but most normal-head-sized people will never have a problem.
+Vance Phones need an extra 1″ of adjustment for bigger heads head like mine – but most normal-head-sized people will never have a problem.
 I wear a XXL hat, if that tells you anything.
-The Gray Ghosts adjust much larger.
+The Gray Ghosts adjust much larger and feel great.
 I’d give anything for another click or two of expansion adjustment on Vance Phones.
 I’ve told Vance about this.
 I hope it can be improved because I’ll buy the new ones in a second.
 But most people will never have this issue.

 I think Vance phones could use more padding in the muffs – basically so that they are thicker and more plush.
 As they wear out, the padding on any headphone will compress and flatten.